When a 5.10-g sample of solid sodium hydroxide dissolves in 100.0... | Channels for Pearson+

 Textbook QuestionTextbook Question

-When a 5.10-g sample of solid sodium hydroxide dissolves in 100.0 g of water in a coffee-cup calorimeter (Figure 5.18), the temperature rises from 20.5 to 33.2 °C. b.
-Using your result from part (a), calculate ΔH (in kJ/mol NaOH) for the solution process.
-Assume that the specific heat of the solution is the same as that of pure water.
+When a 5.10-g sample of solid sodium hydroxide dissolves in 100.0 g of water in a coffee-cup calorimeter (Figure 5.18), the temperature rises from 20.5 to 33.2 °C. a.
+Calculate the quantity of heat (in kJ) released in the reaction.

 Verified Solution